mah0001/metadata-editor-docs-v2/managing_projects.md

 ## The project home page

-Clicking on a project title in the *My Projects* page, or creating a new project, opens the project's home page.
+Clicking on a project title in the *My Projects* page, or creating a new project, opens the project's *Home* page.
 If you are already working on a project, you can access the home page by clicking *Home* in the navigation tree.

 ![image](img/ME_UG_v1-0-0_managing_projects_project_home_page.png)